JumpyJumpy/Stat605-Final/README.md

 - theft_title: Vehicle that was stolen and later recovered.
 #### Certificate
 - is_certified: Whether the vehicle is certified.
 Certified cars are covered through warranty period.

+## Statistical methods:
+After performing feature engineering processing on the variables, we use multiple linear regression model to predict the price of cars.

+## Computational steps
+1. Data-Preprocessing and feature engineering
+    1. Use common sense to filter variables that are not related to car prices.
+    2. Deal with missing values and outliers.
+    3. delete the columns with high multi-collinearity.
+    4. Use label encoding and one-hot encoding to transform the categorical variables.
+2. Split the data based on the last digit of zipcode
+3. Run parallel jobs to fit the data with MLR models
+4. Average the coefficients after we get the result of 10 separate models.